spcourse/populations-oo/population/contents.md

 ### Goal

 Now creatures can die because of hunger (foxes) or by being eaten (rabbits).
 But, we still need to make sure they can reproduce (i.e., e new creature of the same kind is introduced into the experiment).
-Every time a creature meats another creature of the same type, it will have a certain chance to reproduce.
-The change of reproduction is given by the particular birth rate of the type of creature.
+Every time a creature meats another creature of the same type, it will have a certain probability to reproduce.
+The probability of reproduction is given by the particular birth rate of the type of creature.

 It is important to start with a low value for the birth rate.
 Reproduction is a exponential process and you can easily get an unmanageable explosion of creatures at a high birth rate.
 The experiment below runs with a $$0.15$$ birth rate for both foxes and rabbits.